vimalvataliya1904/Datatablejs-with-server-side-data/README.md

 # How to use backend?

-1) you have to configure your params in .\Models\GridData.cs file:
+1) you have to configure your params in .\Models\ColumnConfig.cs file:

 	-Following params are there in that file in each case:

-		1) type= to identify the query
+		1) mode= to identify the query
 		2) ColumnsName= columns name (* is also allowed)
 		3) PageNumber=page number(int)
 		4) RecordPerPage= how many records you want to get per page from sql server